-- All China 2019 applicants are given our free TEFL, which includes a pre-departure, 60 hour online course, as well as some practical training at the induction camp in August.
+- All China 2019 applicants are given our free TEFL, which includes a pre-departure, online course (takes about 20 hours to complete), as well as some practical training at the induction camp in August.
 The TEFL is officially approved by the Chinese Ministry of Education, Department of Foreign Experts. *Food & Accommodation are also provided free of charge, to all applicants, for the duration of the camp.

 - Reimbursement of Return Flights (most typically to an approximate maximum of £850-£1350). *Applicants must pay for their flights upfront, and are refunded the money upon completion of their contract.
 This is a precaution that must be taken to protect against those who may seek to abuse the benefit.
 This means however that all applicants must have some way of coming up with this money before departing for China.
 It is likely that family, or interest-free overdrafts could come in handy here.
 About 95% of applicants opt for a one-way flight to China, to keep costs low in the first instance.
 This tends to cost them about £500.
 The flight home is often bought far in advance and tends to work out cheaper than the flight to China.